dm-p/powerbi-visuals-smlc/doc/usage.md

 ## Small Multiples

-There are three property menus that govern the behaviour of the small multiples in the visual.
+There are three property menus that govern the behaviour of the small multiples in the visual:

 ### SM Layout